sfeucht/footprints/README.md

 ```
 python readout.py --n_examples 2 --model meta-llama/Meta-Llama-3-8B --dataset ../data/wikipedia_test_500.csv
 ```
 to replicate Appendix Table 6.
-We also provide a script version of the above demo as `segments.py`, which allows you to input a document as a txt file and view the resulting multi-token sequences.
+We also provide a script version of the above demo as `segments.py`, which allows you to input a document as a txt file and view the resulting multi-token sequences (optionally in html format with the `--output_html` flag).

 ## Loading Our Probes
 Checkpoints for each of the linear probes used in our paper are available at https://huggingface.co/sfeucht/footprints.
 To load a linear probe used in this paper, run the following code snippet: